lorin/resilience-engineering/README.md

 # Resilience Engineering notes

-This file contains notes about the field of resilience engineering, organized by researcher/author.
+This file contains notes about the field of resilience engineering, organized by author.
 I'm using these notes to help me get my head around the different players and associated concepts.

-For each author, I list concepts that they reference in their writings, and some of their publications.
-The publications listed aren't comprehensive: they're either ones I've read or ones that are currently on my to-read list.
+For each author, I list concepts that they reference in their writings, along with some of their publications.
+The publications listed aren't comprehensive: they're ones I've read or have added to my to-read list.

 Authors are listed here in alphabetical order.